-- extent and distribution of intertidal sediment habitats/biotopes across the potential Zol of a proposed development/activity (potentially in the form of a habitat/biotope map where applicable) - biological community composition: - o number of taxa present in each habitat/biotope (infauna and epifauna) - number of individuals of different taxa (abundance/density) (infauna and epifauna) - o benthic assemblage composition (e.g. dominant species, notable species) - o biomass (potentially required to taxon level or major taxonomic group) - o other assemblage summary statistics (e.g. diversity indices) - semi-quantitative data such as, number of large bivalves (for example, cockles Cerastoderma edule, sand gaper Mya arenaria or peppery furrow shell per Scrobicularia plana m2, of number of lug worm Arenicola marina casts per m2) - presence/absence of any species of conservation importance or non-native species - sediment characteristics - sediment type/composition/chemistry (e.g. granulometry, chemical concentrations, interstitial salinity, depth of redox layer) - rapid assessment of sediment characteristics (firmness, stability, sorting, surface relief) - o areas of notable accretion/erosion
+- Extent and distribution of intertidal sediment habitats/biotopes across the potential Zol of a proposed development/activity (potentially in the form of a habitat/biotope map where applicable) - Biological community composition: - Number of taxa present in each habitat/biotope (infauna and epifauna) - Number of individuals of different taxa (abundance/density) (infauna and epifauna) - Benthic assemblage composition (e.g. dominant species, notable species) - Biomass (potentially required to taxon level or major taxonomic group) - Other assemblage summary statistics (e.g. diversity indices) - Semi-quantitative data such as, number of large bivalves (for example, cockles Cerastoderma edule, sand gaper Mya arenaria or peppery furrow shell per Scrobicularia plana m2, of number of lug worm Arenicola marina casts per m2) - Presence/absence of any species of conservation importance or non-native species - Sediment characteristics - Sediment type/composition/chemistry (e.g. granulometry, chemical concentrations, interstitial salinity, depth of redox layer)

-7 Note that the Guidance Note and Introductory Chapter apply to all of the specific habitat chapters of this guidance; consequently, some parts may not be directly relevant to a specific marine habitat, and information should be evaluated as appropriate.
+1 Note that the Guidance Note and Introductory Chapter apply to all of the specific habitat chapters of this guidance; consequently, some parts may not be directly relevant to a specific marine habitat, and information should be evaluated as appropriate.